 SVG and Vector Graphics have long been a passion of

 mine for their infinitely crisp hard edge, their versatility, and their small file size.
 Its impact on digital art, to me, is akin to the juxtaposition of Pop Art / Abstract Expressionism.
 Both are abruptly different from each other

 but were able to co-exist, thrive, and evolve within the same time and place.
 It is a point of inspiration when questioned how can one be technical and creative.

-The analogy goes beyond the obvious comparisons, as do I. The comparison helps show how conflicting styles, views, materials can still become canon and revered, even decades later, all stemming from the same systems of influence.
+The analogy goes beyond the obvious comparisons.
+The comparison of Pop Art / Abstract Expressionism helps show how conflicting styles, views, materials can still become canon and revered, even decades later, all stemming from the same systems of influence.
 There's obvious visual contrast between a portrait of a woman by de Kooning and a portrait of a woman by Lichtenstein - and they are both deemed pivotal to Western Art.

 As I drew shapes of color to layer atop in Adobe Illustrator when establishing a vector style, I imagined drawing with construction paper and scissors as I did as a kid, layering wild organic shapes with scraps of various colored paper.

 Bringing the paper portraits to life with layers of everyday scraps was engaging fun.
 It was a game I created of repurpose, reuse, and renewal.
 I would amuse myself and others covering rooms with characters and creations from whatever

 was accumulating - scraps of fabric, mailers, computer paper, sales flyers.
 Adding color and shape digitally in this same manner is reminiscent of that same joy of creation.
 This is how I approached and established my vector style.
 No filters,

 no apps, nor pressing a few buttons made these images - all were started as a blank document, drawn by hand with a Wacom Intuos Tablet, the bézier pen tool, and Adobe Illustrator.
 All are pure vector graphics with minimal points.

 I carry this technique over into SVG, CSS animation, js animation, and with the canvas.
 Afterall, they're tools too.